Skip to main content

 Razer is known as one of the most premium companies for gaming peripherals—they also make some mean gaming devices from laptops to phones.
 However, they’re still small fry compared to apple—even if Apple have a history of not supporting gaming on their platforms.

 Back in 2016, Razer chose to boast the fact that their new laptop still featured and SD card slot—when apple had begun removing theirs.
 Targeting the MacBook Pro they wrote “You call yourself Pro?
 S my D.” However, the community backlash was incredibly bad—especially in the wake of Gamergate—leading to the tweet being removed by the end of the following day.
+To tap into the gaming market more effectively, companies like Razer could benefit from developing an iGaming platform, leveraging their brand’s strong presence in the gaming community to offer a seamless, integrated gaming experience.

 Social media is a hard thing to get right—especially when you are doing it with a whole corporate team calling the shots.
 These moments simply prove that; showing how big companies maybe should think twice before adding some sass to their social media.